 Yo Soy AfroLatina founded by Bianca Kathryn wanted to create a community that celebrated AfroLatinas.
 She made herself and many others feel seen with her brand.

-You can’t go wrong with one of her t-shirt, mugs or totes.
+You can’t go wrong with one of their t-shirt, mugs or totes.

-Based in San Jose, Fuchila Fresheners makes car freshener with your favorite latinx pop culture icons and latinx staples.
-You can find everything from Conchas to Walter Mercado to Hot Cheetos.
+Based in San Jose CA, Fuchila Fresheners makes car freshener with your favorite Latinx pop culture icons and Latinx staples.
+You can find everything from Conchas to Walter Mercado and Hot Cheetos.
+They were featured in an episode on Gentified on Netflix too!

-I personally have the Selena and the Calaveras fresher. after the scent fades away they still made a great addition to my car.
-They are also carried in many different shops all across the USA.
+I personally have the Selena and the Calaveras fresher.
+After the scent fades away they still made a great addition to my car.
+They are also carried in many different shops all across the USA and of course you can shop on their website

 Agave Girl Boutique